allannyang/allannyang/README.md

 # 👋 Hi, I'm Allan!

 Welcome to my GitHub!
-I'm a **Computer Science** student at the University of Waterloo and a **Business Administration** student at Wilfrid Laurier University, with experience as a **Senior Data Quality Specialist (Contractor) @ Cohere**, currently building fun side projects like **Cellscaper**, a competitive 2D roguelike web game inspired by evolution, procedural design, and RNG.
+I'm a **Computer Science** student at the University of Waterloo and a **Business Administration** student at Wilfrid Laurier University, with experience as a **Senior Data Quality Specialist (Contract) @ Cohere**, currently building fun side projects like **Cellscaper**, a competitive 2D roguelike web game inspired by evolution, procedural design, and RNG.

 ---